 Young people can travel for a minimum of 1 day and up to 1 month.
 They should visit at least one Member State in the European Union other than their country of residence.
-For this round, trips must start between 1 August 2019 (first departure date) and 31 January 2020 (last return date).
+For the second round, trips must start between 15 April 2019 (first departure date) and 31 October 2019 (last return date).

 What modes of transport can be used?

 As a basic rule, participants will travel by rail.
-Nevertheless, in order to ensure the widest possible access — for instance for young people with special needs, or those living in remote areas — alternative modes of transport can be offered, such as buses or ferries or, exceptionally, planes, when necessary and taking into account environmental, travel and distance consideration.
+Nevertheless, in order to ensure the widest possible access — for instance among young people with special needs, or those living in remote areas — alternative transport modes can be offered, such as buses or ferries, when necessary and taking into account environmental, travel and distance consideration.
 Travel will be in second class.

 Can a participant travel alone or in a group of friends?

-Participants can travel either individually or in a group of maximum 5 people.
+The project foresees that participants can travel either individually or in a group of maximum 5 people.
 In the case of a group, a group leader must be appointed on the group's behalf.
 The group leader will fill in the application form and respond to the quiz and subsidiary question.
-They will receive a code in the confirmation email when submitting the application and should communicate this code to the group members in order to allow their registration.
+S/he will receive a code in the confirmation email when submitting the application and should communicate this code to the group members in order to allow their registration.
 Based on the code provided by the group leader, the remaining group members will be able to register online and fill in their personal data.

 If a group application is successful, will all group members be able to participate?